railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_import.rst

    :scale: 75
    :align: center

-   *Stock movement entry for sending the product `PC3` to the customer location*
+   *Stock movement entry to send the product `PC3` to the customer location*

-The stock movement entry from `Customer Location` (:guilabel:`Axelor - Rental Location`) to `Stock` generates automatically with the proper `Scheduled Date` by OpenERP when you confirmed previous stock movement by clicking on :guilabel:`Process Now` button.
+The stock movement entry from `Customer Location` (:guilabel:`Axelor - Rental Location`) to `Stock` generates automatically with the proper `Scheduled Date` by OpenERP when you confirmed previous stock movement entry by clicking on :guilabel:`Process Now` button.

 The same principle is used for internal stock to generate the quality control for certain products.